shoudto/shoudto.github.io/_posts/2019-10-14-beer_log_sinatra_project.markdown

 I further want to enhance my css skills as well as my html I love the aspect of design a website and make look amazing.
 The backend is fascinating as well where I am able t build encryption password for the user and instead of going to a website and signing in I was able to create a login and singup for a user myself.
 This open my eyes to the possibilites of what web development can do for me and the things I can create!

+# The code below :
+- Is where I created a table for Beer Logs and a user where I provided columns and attributes to the database.

 ```
 class CreateBlogs < ActiveRecord::Migration